realjoselara/SafeMe/README.md

 ----

-This Android application is for SSW695 class, and it's made by: Hannah Bako, Jose Lara & Michael Kim
+This Android application is for Software Engineering Capstone (SSW 695) class.

+ #### Participants for this Team project are:

+ 1. Hannah Bako
+ 2. Jose Lara
+ 3. Michael Kim

 ----